mrbilalshafiq/k8sclusterkubeadm/README.md

 ## Spin up VMs

-1. Go the folder containing the Vagrantfile and run:
+1. To see the VMs that will be spun up, run:
 ` vagrant status`

 2. When you can see the VM's it intends to create, run: